Best auto repair shop funding

 What mattersGoing to one funderThe Broker Shop

-What they fundOne slice (equipment OR capital)Lifts, diagnostics, working capital, bays — 50+ lenders
+What they fundOne slice (equipment OR capital)Lifts, diagnostics, working capital, bays — the right funders

-Insurance receivables (body shops)Usually notLenders that fund against receivables
+Insurance receivables (body shops)Usually notFunders that fund against receivables

-If your need is in another sliceDeclined or overpricedRouted to the right lender
+If your need is in another sliceDeclined or overpricedRouted to the right funder

 Match the funding to the need — lift, capital, or bay

-The Broker Shop carries 50+ lenders across every auto-shop need, matches the right product to each, and negotiates.
+The Broker Shop carries the right funders across every auto-shop need, matches the right product to each, and negotiates.
 Equipment in 24-72 hours, working capital in 24 hours, free to you.

 Match My Shop's Need →